Chinthe: Relation to Second World War Chindits

 During the Second World War, the British Brigadier Orde Wingate was given command of forces charged with long-range penetration operations behind Japanese lines in Burma.
 At the suggestion of Captain Aung Thin of the Burma Rifles, Wingate decided to call this force "The Chinthes" (The Lions), a name which became corrupted to "The Chindits" and was so recorded in the annals of World War II.

+Chinthe is also the nickname of the Canadian 435 Squadron, formed originally in 1944 in India.
+The badge of the RCAF 435th features a chinthe on a plinth.

+The present-day brigade in the British Army is named the 77th Brigade in tribute to the 77th Indian Infantry Brigade, which was part of Wingates's Chindits.
+The formation badge of the revived 77th shows a stylised lion known as a Chinthe in reference to the Chindits.